Quickstart for Users

 Summary

-- Use the provided wrapper/interceptor to make paid API requests to PayPerScrape
+- Use the provided wrapper to make paid API requests to PayPerScrape

 - Payment flows are handled automatically for you